 All of these end up with the company getting more money to use.

 But why does this matter?
-Why does a company need to raise money, rather than just save up for a rainy day?
+Why does a company need more than just ‘rainy day’ savings?

 Where the investments go

-One good example is the Port of Napier IPO where the port listed on the NZX to raise $150m to pay for a new wharf.
-Rather than save up $150m (which would have taken years), the port sold shares in itself in order to get started on construction right away.
-This means the port can get access to more wharf fees (parking fees for ships) faster, rather than wait years to save up the money.
+In 2019, the Port of Napier listed on the NZX through an IPO to raise $150 million to pay for a new wharf.
+Rather than save up $150 million (which would have taken years), the port sold shares to get started on construction much sooner.

 Different levels of risk